 The current scientific understanding is that the two fundamental racial groups are the Out-of-Africa people and the Not-Out-of-Africa people (i.e., Sub-Saharans).
 (Interestingly, the old Multiregionalist Carleton Coon failed to anticipate that.
 He figured from looking at bones that African blacks and European whites were more closely related to each other than whites were to East Asians.
 Coon figured the mountains of Central Asia were humanity’s fundamental division, but it turned out to be the Sahara.)

-estimated the amount of genetic racial difference between blacks and everybody else when otherwise correctly forecasting results about a decade before they became technologically feasible to discover.
+Now, you might think that it’s pretty interesting that Greg Cochran underestimated the amount of genetic racial difference between blacks and everybody else when otherwise correctly forecasting results about a decade before they became technologically feasible to discover.

 But here are bits of a very long article in the New York Times Magazine that skips over the disturbing parts about racial differences among modern humans to put the Neanderthal story in a more comfortable setting in which the bad guys are old-fashioned white racist scientists and their deplorable descendants who voted for Brexit.

 It’s a pretty good example of how to reframe and spin a bunch of unsettling facts to make NYT subscribers feel even smugger about themselves.